SapwoodStudio/Transmogrifier/docs/src/faq.md

 ??? question "Do I have to import my first model into my Blender scene before Batch Converting?"
     #### "Do I have to import my first model into my Blender scene before Batch Converting?"

-    No.  Transmogrifier imports and exports files via a new Blender session/window every time you batch convert, so your current scene doesn't need any preparation nor is it affected by the conversion.
+    No.  Transmogrifier imports and exports files via a new Blender session/window every time you batch convert, so your current scene isn't affect nor does it need any preparation.

 ??? question "What is Transmogrifier's license?"
     #### "What is Transmogrifier's license?"

-    Transmogrifier is open-source/licensed-free software under the [GNU GPL](https://github.com/SapwoodStudio/Transmogrifier/blob/main/LICENSE).
+    Transmogrifier is open-source/licensed-free software under the [GNU GPL v3.0](https://github.com/SapwoodStudio/Transmogrifier/blob/main/LICENSE).

     ???
 Question "What is Free Software?"
         !!! quote ""